-This recipe for basic enchiladas is so simple you can have them put together in about 10 minutes.
-You can prepare them simply with just cheese, or add a little bit of beef or chicken to appeal to the meat eaters in your household.
-The sauce can be a bit messy, so wear an apron!
+They can be prepared simply with just cheese or add a little bit of beef or chicken to appeal to the meat eaters in your household.
+The sauce can make things a bit messy, so wear an apron!

-Pour just enough sauce in the bottom of a 9 x 13-inch glass baking dish to cover it.
+- Pour just enough sauce in the bottom of a 13x9-inch glass baking dish to cover it.
 Pour the rest of the sauce in a large bowl.
 Dip a warm tortilla into the sauce, and then place it in the bottom of the baking dish.

 Edited by Robin Grose